egrannis/egrannis/README.md

 ### Hi there!
 I'm Emma :computer: :wave:

-I'm a recent Web Development grad from [Lighthouse Labs](https://www.lighthouselabs.ca/)' 12-week bootcamp.
+I'm a recent Web Development grad from [Lighthouse Labs](https://www.lighthouselabs.ca/)' 12-week full-time bootcamp.
 I have a background as a digital advertising and analytics team lead at a rapidly growing start-up.
 While in this role, I discovered my passion for problem-solving and tech and created basic automation flows and data visualizations for my team.
 Through exposure to and interaction with the development team, I was also able to learn more about web products.
 I’m fascinated by how a system works comprehensively and hope to leverage my adaptiveness and background in collaboration to meet the challenges faced by web development teams.

   :us: I'm a dual Canadian-American citizen seeking full-time opportunities in the US